psrdotcom/eol-semicolon-cr-vscode-extn/README.md

 # eol-semicolon-cr-vscode-extn
-Insert semicolon with a keyboard shortcut and enter into a new line
+Insert semicolon with a keyboard shortcut Ctrl+; and enter into a new line

 Pre-requisites:
 TypeScript (npm install -g typescript)